Collinear approach for top quark production at ep colliders

-With the explicit form of the coefficient functions, I can proceed to extract the top reduced cross section $\sigma_{r}^{t\overline{t}}(x,Q^{2})$ from the parametrization of $G_{n_{f}}(x,Q^{2})$ for $Q^{2}{\geq}m^{2}_{t}$ at the collinear approach.\\ In order to make sure these results are in the deep inelastic region, the nonlinear corrections to the gluon distribution are taken into account.
+With the explicit form of the coefficient functions, the top reduced cross section $\sigma_{r}^{t\overline{t}}(x,Q^{2})$ is extracted from the parametrization of $G_{n_{f}}(x,Q^{2})$ for $Q^{2}{\geq}m^{2}_{t}$ in the collinear approach.\\ In order to make sure these results are valid in the deep inelastic region, the nonlinear corrections to the gluon distribution is taken into account.
 It is known that the absorptive corrections (or gluon recombination effects) in the low $x$, low $Q^{2}$ region are not negligible and reduce the growth of the gluon parton distribution function.
-For small momentum transfer the produced gluon overlap themselves in the transverse area and fusion processes, $gg{\rightarrow}g$, become important [34-40].
-The theoretical predictions of these effects were first emphasized long ago by Gribov, Levin and Ryskin [41] and followed by Mueller and Qiu (MQ) [42].\\ The evolution of the gluon density is modified at low values of $x$ by an extra non-linear term, quadratic in the gluon density, as
+Indeed the fusion processes, $gg{\rightarrow}g$, for small momentum transfer in the transverse area become important [35-41].
+The theoretical predictions of these effects were first emphasized long ago by Gribov, Levin and Ryskin [42] and followed by Mueller and Qiu (MQ) [43].\\ The evolution of the gluon density is modified at low values of $x$ by an extra nonlinear term, quadratic in the gluon density, as

-where $\chi=\frac{x}{x_{0}}$ and $x_{0}$ is the boundary condition that the gluon distribution joints smoothly onto the linear region.
+where $\chi=\frac{x}{x_{0}}$ and $x_{0}$ is the boundary condition that at $x{\geq}x_{0}(=10^{-2})$ the nonlinear corrections are negligible.
 The correlation length $\mathcal{R}$ determines the size of the nonlinear terms, as $\mathcal{R}\sim 1$ is of the order of the proton radius.
-Eq.(10) leads to saturation of the gluon density at low $Q^{2}$ with decreasing $x$.
-To investigate the role of the non-linear effects on the behavior of the heavy quark distribution functions in the low $x$ region, I first correct the low $x$ non-linear gluon density behavior using the known saturation effects.
-This effect plays the role of a non-linear correction, which nevertheless may be important in describing the top reduced cross section data at the LHeC and FCC-he colliders.\\
+The $\mathcal{R}$ is approximately equal to $\simeq 5~\mathrm{GeV}^{-1}$ if the gluons are populated across the proton and it is equal to $\simeq 2~\mathrm{GeV}^{-1}$ if the gluons have hot-spot like structure.
+Eq.(16) leads to saturation of the gluon density at low $Q^{2}$ with decreasing $x$ as the nonlinear correction (NLC) to the gluon distribution is defined by the following form [44]

+where $G(x,Q^{2})$ and $G(x,Q_{0}^{2})$ are the unshadowed gluon distributions.
+At the initial scale $Q_{0}^{2}$, the low $x$ (i.e., $x<x_{0}$ ) behavior of the nonlinear gluon distribution is assumed to be [45]